embedded-office/canopen-website/docs/start/structure.md

 ```
   root
-  +- canopen        : --- CANopen Stack source code ---
+  +- src            : --- CANopen Stack source code ---
   |  +- config      : configuration files
-  |  +- include     : include files
+  |  +- core        : core services
-  |  +- source      : C source files
+  |  +- hal         : hardware abstraction interface
-  +- driver         : --- driver templates ---
-  |  +- include     : include files
+  |  +- object      : object type functions
-  |  +- source      : C source files
+  |  |  +- basic    : basic types
-  +- example        : --- example projects ---
-  |  +- quickstart  : quickstart files
+  |  |  +- cia301   : CiA301 types
-  +- testsuite      : --- testsuite ---
-  |  +- app         : test application
+  |  +- service     : protocol service files
-  |  +- testfrm     : test framework
+  |  |  +- cia301   : standard protocols
-  |  +- tests       : tests for CANopen Stack
+  |  |  +- cia305   : layer setting service
 ```

-When using the CANopen Stack, you need the `canopen` directory tree only.
-All other directories are for managing the development and testing of the CANopen Stack.
+When using the CANopen Stack, you need the `src` directory tree only.

-### Directory: canopen
+### Directory: config

-This directory tree contains the embedded source code of the CANopen Stack.
-The intended purpose is to create a library with your cross-compiler with all source files in the directory `source` and a specific configuration, defined in the file `co_cfg.h`:
+This directory contains the configuration of the CANopen Stack.
+The intended purpose is to create a library with your cross-compiler with all source files in the directory `src` and a specific configuration, defined in the file `co_cfg.h`:

 ```
 mandatory settings